grant-olson/fpga9685/README.md

 FPGAs.
 The PCA9685 is used by hobbyists around the world to drive multiple servos from a microcontroller while minimizing GPIO usage.

-Currently we have basic functionality:
+The manufacturer describes the chip as a PWM LED controller.
+To be consistent with the documentation in the datasheet we will frequently refer to PWM pins as LED pins, such as `LED0`.
+In practice the terms PWM and LED are interchangeable.

+Current implemented functionality:

+* Custom address lines `A0`-`A5`.
 * Clock prescaler can be set to determine PWM Hertz signals.
-* Individual PWM settings can be set.
+* Individual PWM settings for LED0 - LED15 can be set.

 Known things on the todo list: